wanglin2/mind-map/web/src/pages/Doc/en/introduction/index.md

 ## Features

+- [x] Plugin architecture.
+In addition to core functions, other functions are provided as plugins, which can be used as needed to reduce the overall volume
 - [x] Supports four types of structures: logical structure diagrams, mind maps, organizational structure diagrams, and directory organization diagrams
 - [x] Built-in multiple themes and allows for highly customized styles, and support register new themes